ahmadnazir/ahmadnazir.github.io/blog/posts/2016-11-03-load-shell-faster.md

   local times=$1
   local command=$2

-  # Time the command by running mutiple times
+  # Time the command by running multiple times
   #
   time (
   for run in {1..$times}